Dynamite (Jermaine Jackson song)

 "Dynamite" is a song recorded by American R&B singer Jermaine Jackson.
 It was released as the first single from his 1984 album, Jermaine Jackson.
 An instrumental version of the song, "Tell Me I'm Not Dreamin' (Too Good to Be True)", was released as the B-side.
 It was a #15 hit for him on the Billboard Hot 100 pop charts that year.
 It is also his first single to be released on Arista Records.
+The video was distributed to movie theaters by Music Motions.